jax-ml/jax/docs/multi_process.md

 single process, just with more devices!
 The main exceptions to this are around data coming in or out of JAX, e.g. when loading from external data sources.
 We'll first go over the basics of multi-process computations here, which largely look the same as their single-process counterparts.
-The next sections show how to run computations on a subset of devices and transfer data across processes with {func}`jax.device_put`.
-Finally, we'll go over some data loading fundamentals, i.e. how to create JAX Arrays from non-JAX sources.
+We'll go over some data loading fundamentals, i.e. how to create JAX Arrays from non-JAX sources, later in this doc.

 Recall a {class}`jax.sharding.Mesh` pairs an array of {class}`jax.Device`s with a sequence of names, with one name per array axis.
 By creating a `Mesh` using